IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 Main Flow:

 1. The Authorization Client actor sends a resource request to a Resource Server, together with the access token.
-The access token may be a JWT token or a XUA compliant SAML 2.0 Assertion.
+The token is opaque to the Authorization Client

 2. The Resource Server makes an access control decision based upon the information from the access token and the transaction details.
 It may provide access to the resource, a subset of the resource, or reject the request in total.